 - 2.8 Aside from the history, the new developments and the plans for the future the Borough have their share of challenges.
 Land use and employment have been dominated by the MOD (Ministry of Defence), but as its influence declines, it brings both concerns and new opportunities. - 2.9 The review of the MOD in Gosport is continuing to release new land for regeneration and development, but the legacy of the defence industry leaves problems in its wake. - 2.10 It has been estimated that at one stage over two thirds of the local economy was dependent on the MOD, but as demands have declined, many local people have been forced to seek work outside the Borough.
-With only one single carriageway access road (A32), no train line, no LRT (Light Rapid Transport System) and only a pedestrian ferry access to Portsmouth, daily commuting from Gosport brings major congestion problems.
+With only one single carriageway access road (A32), no train line, and only a pedestrian ferry access to Portsmouth, daily commuting from Gosport brings major congestion problems; though plans for a Bus Rapid Transport System are currently being explored.
 It has been estimated that over 56% of those in employment work outside the Borough. - 2.11 There are isolated pockets of social deprivation and low educational achievement, as there are with any local authority.
 One of the most significant statistics relating to the Borough is the number of 'retired' households.
-The recent Housing Needs Survey noted that almost 30% of households comprised of persons over the age of 60.
-Further research by the Government of the South East estimates that Gosport will witness the second greatest growth in the number of 'retired' households in the South-East England/Thames Valley area.
+Research by the Government of the South East estimates that Gosport will witness the second greatest growth in the number of 'retired' households in the South-East England/Thames Valley area.
 It is estimated that the number of retired people will increase by 49.3% by 2026.
 In some areas of the Borough there are a significant number of single parent families, and state benefits support many people, 22% of households are classed as 'vulnerable'; that is, in receipt of at least one of the principal means tested or disability related benefits.
 See Appendix 2 for a detailed definition.
-There is an inextricable link between ageing and disability and 38.7% of those with a disability are over the age of 60.
+There is an inextricable link between ageing and disability and 38.7% of those with a disability are over the age of 60. - 2.12 To meet these challenges and to give Gosport a more sustainable future, more jobs, more community facilities and transport improvements are

-- 2.12 To meet these challenges and to give Gosport a more sustainable future, more jobs, more community facilities and transport improvements are needed to serve the peninsula, whilst more resources must become available to help those most in need. - 2.13 The Borough must continue to protect and enhance its built and natural environment.
+- needed to serve the peninsula, whilst more resources must become available to help those most in need. - 2.13 The Borough must continue to protect and enhance its built and natural environment.
 At the same time there is a responsibility to maximise the benefits of its development potential, provide modern facilities and increase opportunities for the whole community. - 2.14 A survey of the condition of private sector housing using a sample of randomly selected stratified properties was last undertaken in 2004, and the Report produced in early 2005.
+It is hoped that a new Private Sector House Condition Survey will be undertaken in 2009-10 in conjunction with nine other Hampshire local authorities.
+The results will help to focus and prioritise private sector housing activity.
 Some of the key findings, extended for the total private sector stock are summarised as follows: